ratmice/platform-sel4-docs/sel4-platform.md

 Memory regions may be attached to a communication channel.
 It is possible for multiple memory regions to be attached to a communication channel.

-Attached memory regions provided a way for the PD utilizing the communication channel to refer to a specific memory location.
+Attached memory regions provide a way for the PD utilizing the communication channel to refer to a specific memory location.
 A **memory reference** is an efficient encoding that identifies a specific offset within an attached memory region.

 Normally an attached memory region will be mapped into both protection domains, however it is likely that the memory region will be mapped at different virtual address in each PD.